Floyd T. Christian: Career

 He was a teacher and coach at Clearwater High School and coach at Fort Myers High School from 1938 to 1941.

-In World War II he served as battalion commander of the 697th Field Artillery and discharged as a colonel in 1946.
+In World War II he served as battalion commander of the 697th Field Artillery and was discharged as a colonel in 1946.
 He received the Legion of Merit, the French Croix de Guerre, a Bronze Star Medal, a Silver Star, and the Italian Medal of Valor.

 After the war, Christian was an administrator at the Florida Department of Veterans Affairs in St. Petersburg from 1946 to 1948.
 Christian was Superintendent of Public Instruction for Pinellas County from 1948 to 1965.
 Around this time Christian served as president of the Florida Association of County Superintendents (1954), president of the Florida Education Association (1955), and as the first chair of the Florida Educational Television Commission (1955).
-Christian was also served on the Florida Board of Regents, and was one of its first appointees when the board was organized in 1965.
+Christian also served on the Florida Board of Regents, and was one of its first appointees when the board was organized in 1965.

 Christian was appointed state Superintendent of Public Instruction, by Governor W. Haydon Burns in 1965 and served until 1973.
 (The Superintendent of Public Instruction post was created by the 1868 Florida Constitution; under the 1885 Constitution, it became an elected position.
 The Superintendent headed the Department of Public Instruction (1869–1938) and its successor agency, the Florida Department of Education (1939–1968).
 Under the current Florida Constitution, adopted in 1968 during Christian's term, the title of the post was changed to Commissioner of Education and the post became one of the elected positions in the Florida Cabinet.)